odhyp/idx-daily/README.md

 # IDX Daily

-Automates the daily retrieval of stock summary data (Ringkasan Saham) from the Indonesia Stock Exchange (IDX)
+A command line tool that fetches daily stock summary data from the Indonesia Stock Exchange and saves it locally.